Paul Watson: Charges and prosecutions

 On July 21, 2024, Watson was arrested in Greenland—an autonomous territory of Denmark—by Danish authorities due to the red notice issued by Japan against him in 2012.
-His arrest was announced by Neptune's Pirates.
+His arrest was announced by the Neptune's Pirates.
 The organization criticizes this decision, arguing that "after having been posted online for years, the notice had recently disappeared from the Interpol website, leading Paul Watson and his lawyers to believe that he was now free of his movements”.
 On October 2, the Nuuk court ordered Paul Watson to remain in custody until October 23, in order to ensure his presence in the context of the extradition decision by the Danish courts.
 Subsequently, another extension of his detention was issued by the court on October 23, stating that he would be detained until November 13, 2024.
 This was followed on November 13 by another extension which set the next hearing date as December 2, 2024.
 On December 2, it was announced that a decision on whether not Watson will be extradited to Japan will be taken by December 18, 2024.

 In October 2024, while imprisoned in Greenland, Watson sent a letter to French President Emmanuel Macron requesting political asylum.
-While Macron has previously expressed his support for Watson and had intervened with the Danish authorities on his behalf after his arrest, there has been no public comment from Macron’s office to Watson's letter.
+While Macron has previously expressed his support for Watson and had intervened with the Danish authorities on his behalf after his arrest, there has been no public comment from Macron's office to Watson's letter.
 Before his imprisonment, Watson was living in France with his wife and two young children.

 In December 2024, the Ministry of Justice of Denmark denied Japan's request to extradite Watson and as a result he was released from prison.
 His release was confirmed by his lawyer Julie Stage, who remarked that the charges against him were "groundless".

+On July 22, 2025, Interpol announced it formally removed the Red Notice against Watson.
+This occurred after Interpol's Commission for the Control of Interpol's Files (CCF) conducted an internal review on Watson's case.
+The Commission determined the charges against Watson were "disproportionate" compared to his actual actions and found evidence of "political elements" and previous interference in the case by the Government of Japan.
+Thus resulting in the Red Notice's termination.